 Far too often, injured people settle their claims with a “nice” insurance adjuster at the outset of the personal injury case.
 The accident victim has not been treated to the point where he or she has recovered as much as science allows.
 Sometimes the accident victim has not received any medical treatment.
 That injured person may settle his or her case for thousands or even hundreds of thousands less than the case is worth.
 And that injured person may one day walk into a car accident law firm like ours and express sour grapes.
 Unfortunately, once the injured person has settled his or her case, there is nothing a lawyer can do to fix the problem.

-A car accident attorney has the training and experience to advocate on your behalf with even the most experienced insurance claims adjuster.
-The right lawyer can evaluate your claim during your medical treatment to make sure that you are getting a fair and equitable settlement for your car accident case.
+Car accidents attorneys have the training and experience to advocate on your behalf with even the most experienced insurance claims adjuster.
+The right lawyer can evaluate your claim during your medical treatment to make sure that you are getting a fair and equitable settlement for your New Port Richey car accident case.

 Your Lawyer Will Coordinate With Your Treatment Providers